YouTube Tips to Increase Video Views:

 On the YouTube channel page, there is an option to add other “Featured Channels” of those “YouTubers” you like and recommend.
 When you get other channels that have a similar audience to feature you, you can get some new views.
 Just ask the content creators to feature you and offer to reciprocate.

 This is a job for your social media manager.
 YouTube is a community, not just a place to host your videos, you will begin to see far more results when you interact with the other members of this community.
 Do some hashtag searches in your industry and see if you can answer some people’s questions.

-This should go without saying, but some brands have their content on such an overwatch lockdown that they forget that end goal is to get the video out to as many people as possible.
-Allow embedding, allow sharing and encourage the heck out of it.
+This should go without saying, but some brands have their content on such an overwatch lockdown that they forget that the end goal is to get the video out to as many people as possible.
+Allow embedding, allow sharing, and encourage the heck out of it.

-9. Leverage Adwords and Google Plus page to promote your video.
+9. Leverage Adwords and Google Plus page to promote the video